Tallebudgera Creek: Course and features

 Tallebudgera Creek is known for good fishing.
 Bream, flathead, whiting and the bull shark are common species that are found in the creek.

-As well as the main creek there is an extensive canal system, whose shores boast some of the Gold Coast's best housing.
+As well as the main creek there is an extensive canal system.
 It is one of the Gold Coast's three main canal and creek systems, alongside the slightly smaller Currumbin Creek to the south and the much larger Nerang River to the north.

 Dredging is carried out yearly in winter and spring to improve creek water quality and replenish sand on nearby Burleigh Beach.

 History

 The first bridge across the creek was opened in 1926.
 The road was then known as Main Ocean Road, later upgraded as the Pacific Highway and now known as the Gold Coast Highway.

 The Tallebudgera Creek Dam was constructed on the creek in the 1950s as a water supply source for the lower Gold Coast.
 The dam was decommissioned during the 1970s.
 It appears that the dam was left for recreation purposes after decommissioning.
 In 2006, after two years of investigation, reports and public consultations, work commenced to upgrade the existing dam to the required dam safety standards.

+The Playroom nightclub opened at the southern end of Tallebudgera Bridge in 1966.
+A popular local social venue, the club was demolished in 1999 and is now a public carpark for the beach and adjoining fitness camp.